QuinVIVER/ShellFusion-tooldemo/README.md

 # ShellFusion Tool Readme
 This is a tool demo demonstration of our work ShellFusion.
 In this README, we provide a walkthrough of our tool demonstration.
-Generally, it takes three steps to deploy the ShellFusion website on a Linux platform, as described below.

 ## Table of Contents